memgraph/docs/gqlalchemy/getting-started.md

 ### 2. Connect to Memgraph

-Check the [Python quick start guide](/memgraph/connect-to-memgraph/drivers/python) on Memgraph documentation to learn how to connect to Memgraph using GQLAlchemy.
+Check the [Python quick start guide](/memgraph/connect-to-memgraph/drivers/python) to learn how to connect to Memgraph using GQLAlchemy.

 ### 3. Learn how to use GQLAlchemy